 in the following areas:

-The administrative centre and registered office of SSAF will be located at 3/9 Shanti Niketan, New Delhi, in the residential premises bequeathed to Vivan and Navina Sundaram by their father K.V.K.
+The SSAF Lab and the registered office of SSAF are located at 3/9 Shanti Niketan, New Delhi, in the residential premises bequeathed to Vivan and Navina Sundaram by their father K.V.K.
 Sundaram (1904–1992), ICS, who was the first Law Secretary and second Chief Election Commissioner of independent India.